BernardoTomelleri/phylab/readtex.md

 These two scripts do the same thing, but the first one is three times shorter at 50 lines, runs ~ 0.2 seconds (30%) faster using less memory and can be easily extended to work with more than 2 datasets, remove outliers, compute FFT and so on...
-As you can see for example in [beat_ext](/beat_ext.py).
+As you can see for example in [beat_ext](/phylab/beat_ext.py).

 ## Development
 Any and all suggestions are always appreciated, If you want to contribute in any way don't hesitate to contact me.
-I'm always happy to learn something new, so if you know how to improve any part of the code, find something that needs fixing or even if you'd like to see something added going forwards, feel free to let me know.
+I'm always happy to learn something new, so if you know how to improve any part of the code, find something that needs fixing or even if you'd like to see something added going forwards, feel free to let me know (here or at bernardo.tomelleri@gmail.com).

 ## License
 Phy lab is licensed under the GNU General Public License v3.0 or later.